Skip to main content

 • Move from the university to the community college, where older-adult options are often broader and cheaper.

-• Use the regular aid route through the FAFSA or a state form if you are entering a degree or certificate program.
+• Use the regular aid route through FAFSA or a state form if you are entering a degree or certificate program.

 • Try a lower-demand class next term if you were blocked by seat limits.